MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ## Deployment

-If you are finished with modifying all required configuration settings in the `Set-ADDSFirewallPolicy.json` file, it is recommended to review the set of rules that will be deployed by the GPO.
+If you finished with modifying all required configuration settings in the `Set-ADDSFirewallPolicy.json` file, it is recommended to review the set of rules that will be deployed by the GPO.

 Curated list of firewall rules is available at GitHub: **TODO**

-Once done, you can begin deployment.
+Once the review is completed, you can begin with the deployment.

 Open Powershell and run the `Set-ADDSFirewallPolicy.ps1` script: